 Let’s discuss the silliness of dads.
-Growing up, my dad was always making funny remarks.
+Growing up, my dad was always making silly remarks.
 Some of them I have picked up.
 For instance:

 No bouts adoubt it